Second order linear differential equations with a basis of solutions having only real zeros: Introduction and results

 In the recent papers \cite{L1} and \cite{L2}, Jim Langley started to investigate real BL functions $E$ of finite order for which all zeros are real.
 So in this case the associated differential equation~\eqref{1} has two linearly independent solutions with only real zeros.
 As already mentioned, for a polynomial $A$ this is possible only when $A$ is constant \cite[Theorem~3]{HSW}.
 In fact, if $A$ has degree~$n$, then the exponent of convergence of the non-real zeros of the product of two linearly independent solutions is equal to $(n+2)/2$ \cite[Theorem~1]{Gundersen1986}.
 So it is surprising that there exist non-elementary BL functions of finite order with only real zeros.

 Our first result says that instead of assuming that $E$ has finite order, it is enough to assume that $A$ has finite order.
 Note that we always have $\rho(A)\leq\rho(E)$ by~\eqref{AE}. \begin{theorem} Let $A$ and $E$ be entire functions satisfying~\eqref{AE}.
-If $E$ has only real zeros, then $\rho(E)<\infty$ if and only if $\rho(A)<\infty$. \end{theorem} Theorem~\ref{thm:corollary1} below shows that, under the hypotheses of Theorem~\ref{theorem0}, we actually have $\rho(A)=\rho(E)$.
+Suppose that the zeros of $E$ lie on finitely many rays emanating from the origin.
+Then $\rho(E)<\infty$ if and only if $\rho(A)<\infty$. \end{theorem} Theorem~\ref{thm:corollary1} below shows that we actually have $\rho(A)=\rho(E)$ if the zeros of $E$ are real.

-Theorem~\ref{theorem0} says that studying entire coefficients $A$ of finite order for which the differential equation~\eqref{1} has two linearly independent solutions with only real zeros is equivalent to studying BL functions of finite order with real zeros.
+Theorem~\ref{theorem0} yields that studying entire coefficients $A$ of finite order for which the differential equation~\eqref{1} has two linearly independent solutions with only real zeros is equivalent to studying BL functions of finite order with real zeros.

 A meromorphic function $f$ is called {\em real} if it maps $\R$ into $\R\cup\{\infty\}$.
 This is equivalent to $f(\overline{z})=\overline{f(z)}$ for all $z\in\C$.
 Functions (not necessarily analytic) which satisfy this last equality will be called {\em symmetric}.
 For other objects, like subsets of the plane, the word {\em symmetric} will mean invariant under complex conjugation.